nafisahmad/NetworkingProject/README.md

                   }
               ```

             Two threads are used : one for sending the message and other for receiving the message.
-Sending thread logic has been shown above.
+'Sending-thread' logic has been shown above.